sunnylqm/react-native-storage/README.md

 #### You are welcome to ask any question in the [issues](https://github.com/sunnylqm/react-native-storage/issues) page.

 ### Changelog

+#### 0.1.2
+1. Now when load() failed to find data, it will throw an Error with message instead of undefined.

 #### 0.1.1
 1. `defaultExpires` can be `null` now, which means never expire.